Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 Finbuckle.MultiTenant provides three basic multitenant stores
 - `InMemoryStore` - a simple, thread safe in-memory implementation based on `ConcurrentDictionary<string, object>`.
-- `ConfigurationStore` - a read-only store that is back by app configuration (e.g. appSettings.json).
+- `ConfigurationStore` - a read-only store that is back by app configuration (e.g. appsettings.json).
 - `EFCoreStore` - an Entity Framework Core based implementation to query tenant information from a database.
+- `HttpRemoteStore` - a read-only store that sends the tenant identifier to an http(s) endpoint to get the tenant information.

 ## IMultiTenantStore and Custom Stores
 If the provided multitenant stores are not suitable then a custom store can easily be created by implementing `IMultiTenantStore`.
 The implementation must define the`TryAdd`, `TryRemove`, and `GetByIdentifierAsync` methods. `GetByIdentifierAsync` should return null if there is no suitable tenant match.